bapti-off/Base-discord-bot-js-v14/README.md

 ---
 ## Made by bapti.off (! bapti.off#4477)
-These command handlers are made by Nathaniel (! bapti.off#4477)
+These command handlers are made by bapti.off (! bapti.off#4477)

 **⭐ Remember to star the repository if you like it! ⭐**